AAA vs. Progressive: Who Has the Best Coverage & Rates?

-However, while AAA is a massive company that offers insurance policies to drivers all over the United States, Progressive’s reach is even greater with over 18 million drivers trusting the company with their coverage.
+However, while AAA is a massive company that offers insurance policies to drivers all over the United States, Progressive Insurance’s reach is even greater with over 18 million drivers trusting the company with their car insurance coverage.

-When comparing AAA vs. Progressive, obtaining quotes specific to your vehicle from each company will help you determine which coverages best fit your budget.
+When comparing AAA vs. Progressive auto insurance rates, obtaining quotes specific to your vehicle from each company will help you determine which coverages and best rates fit your budget.

-Also, comparing ratings of Progressive vs. AAA will give you an idea of how each serves its policyholders and how reliable its claims process is.
+Also, comparing ratings auto insurers of Progressive vs. AAA will give you an idea of how each serves its policyholders and how reliable its claims process is.

-When comparing Progressive vs. AAA’s coverage options, it’s clear that Progressive comes out ahead in this particular area.
+When comparing Progressive vs. AAA’s coverage options, it’s clear that Progressive offers more options in this particular area.

 Both companies offer standard coverages such as liability, comprehensive, and collision.